Pranay0205/emporia/readme.md

 - [ ] Inventory management dashboard
 - [ ] Analytics and reporting
 - [ ] Mobile responsive improvements

-## 📞 Support

-For support and questions, please open an issue in the repository or contact the development team.

----

 **Emporia** - Your One-Stop Shopping Platform